IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/vote.rst

 The only missing piece of information we need to prepare is a hash of the rationale document, for downstream verification of the contents.
-In accordance with CIP-100, the way to obtain this hash is by converting the JSONLD document to `RDF 1.2 canonical N-Quads form <https://www.w3.org/TR/rdf12-n-quads/#canonical-quads>`_ and hashing it.
-We can use the `jsonld` CLI to help with this:
+In accordance with CIP-100, the way to obtain this hash is by using the hashing algorithm specified in the metadata ``"hashAlgorithm": "blake2b-256"``.
+We can use the CLI to help with this:

 .. code-block:: bash